top of page

 If you’re curious about what this looks like in practice, here are a few ways makeup can be integrated into art therapy:

-* Mood Mapping – choosing colors to match emotions and applying them as abstract shapes on the face or hands.
+*Mood Mapping – Choosing colors to match emotions and applying them as abstract shapes on the face or hands.

-* Mask Work – painting half the face to represent the “outer mask” and the other half to show the “inner truth.”
+*Mask Work – Painting half the face to represent the “outer mask” and the other half to show the “inner truth.”

-* Affirmation Rituals – using makeup to mark a part of the body with symbols of compassion or strength.
+*Affirmation Rituals – Using makeup to mark a part of the body with symbols of compassion or strength.

-* Body Neutrality Practice – decorating rather than critiquing, learning to approach the body with creativity instead of judgment.
+*Body Neutrality Practice – Decorating rather than critiquing, learning to approach the body with creativity instead of judgment.

-Makeup therapy isn’t about looking “better.”
-It’s about seeing yourself differently, even for a moment.
-It’s an experiment in self-image, a tactile way of giving inner experience a voice.
+Makeup therapy isn’t just about looking “better.”
+It’s about seeing yourself differently, even if just for a moment.
+It’s an experiment in self-image, a tactile way of giving your inner experience a voice.
+When makeup artistry meets art therapy, beauty is redefined—not as perfection, but as presence.

 Curious about makeup therapy or online art therapy in Colorado?
 Let’s talk.
 Book your free 15-minute consultation and explore how creativity can support your healing.